aywengo/kafka-schema-reg-migrator/README.md

 - Temporarily changes them to READWRITE for migration
 - Restores the original mode after migration
 - Failed migrations are automatically retried with mode changes (if `RETRY_FAILED=true`)

-### Conflict Handling

-The tool handles 409 Conflict errors gracefully:
-- When a schema already exists in the destination, it will be skipped
-- The tool verifies if the existing schema matches the source schema
-- Conflicts are logged and reported in the migration summary
-- This prevents duplicate schema registrations and ensures idempotent migrations

 ### Selective Subject Cleanup